Powder blue cichlid - Pseudotropheus socolofi

 Origin

-This species of cichlid is from Lake Malawi in the East African Rift Valley, on the coast of Mozambique.
+This species of cichlid originates from Lake Malawi in the East African Rift Valley, specifically along the coast of Mozambique.
+Lake Malawi is known for its diverse cichlid population, and the Powder Blue Cichlid is a striking example of the unique species found in this region.

 Lifespan

-The Powder Blue Cichlid’s lifespan is between 5 and 8 years.
+The Powder Blue Cichlid’s lifespan is typically between 5 and 8 years, provided they are given the proper care and a well-maintained environment in the aquarium.

 Description